Reputation Management FAQs

 Read about how long it takes to change Google rankings here

-How long does removal of negative articles or blog posts take?
+How long does the removal of negative articles or blog posts take?

 Duration: 1-8 weeks